dinanathsj29/javascript-beginners-tutorial/README.md

 ### 14.04.04.
 Applying/Adding CSS Classes to Elements - classList
 - Using `classList property` is much easier and better to get, set or remove CSS classes from an element
-- `classList property` is supported in all major browsers except Internet Explorer prior to version 10
+- `classList property` is supported in all major browsers except Internet Explorer before version 10

 > **Syntax & Example**:
 ```javascript